Black Point, Saskatchewan

 Black Point is a northern hamlet in Saskatchewan situated on the southern shore of Lac La Loche close to the northern village of La Loche.
-It is accessible by road by Highway 956 which is off Highway 155.
+It is accessible from Highway 956, which is off Highway 155.

 The population of Black Point is 47 and is led by mayor Annette Petit.
 The northern settlement is an unincorporated community in the Northern Saskatchewan Administration District.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Black Point had a population of 39 living in 15 of its 27 total private dwellings, a change of from its 2016 population of 43.
 With a land area of 0.69 km2, it had a population density of in 2021.